 The Houston Astros enlist the services of the Ekstensive team; Bill works his magic on a 1968 Chevy C10.

-Bill takes the '68 C10 into uncharted territory with over-the-top fabrication and an epoxy river bed that tests their skills like nothing before.
-A 2018 Ram dually can't handle heavy loads, so the team comes up with a unique setup to get it back to.
+Bill takes the '68 C10 into uncharted territory with over-the-top fabrication and an epoxy river bed that tests their skills; a 2018 Ram dually can't handle heavy loads, so the team comes up with a unique setup to get it back to work.

 A long-time client wants to improve upon a near-perfect '68 Ford Ranger; the team is up to the task with an all-new custom chassis, handmade interior, rebuilt bed and Coyote 5.0 engine swap; the guys check off new custom upgrades on a '75 Bronco.